 ScreenShot20200113at12.50.29PM

-Sound the Alarm: Music/Theatre (formerly known as British Columbia Living Arts) engages communities through exceptional artistic performances that are collaborative, innovative and approached through various genres of music/sound and other performing arts.
+Sound the Alarm: Music/Theatre engages communities through exceptional artistic performances that are collaborative, innovative and approached through various genres of music/sound and other performing arts.

 ACKNOWLEDGMENT: